Monday, July 22, 2024

 The Lemon Twigs - A Dream Is All We Know

 The Lemon Twigs are the indie pop-rock brother duo of Brian and Michael D'Addario from Long Island, NY.
 This is their 5th album and comes on the heels of last year's acclaimed Everything Harmony (2023).
 Although their earlier albums (2016-2019) featured more of a quirky and strange mixture of '60's and 70's-influenced power pop, indie rock, art rock, and glam rock, these most recent albums have honed in on more specific periods and styles, with Everything Harmony focusing on 70's pop and soft rock.
 This new album is focused more on outright imitations or re-creations of sunshine pop from the 60's from bands such as The Byrds, The Beach Boys, The Beatles, Simon and Garfunkel and Todd Rundgren.
-This is a fun and, for the most part, highly enjoyable album, and the brothers are talented both as songwriters and musiciains, and they have produced some uncanny re-creations of the sounds and styles of these bands.
+This is a fun and, for the most part, highly enjoyable album, and the brothers are talented both as songwriters and musicians, and they have produced some uncanny re-creations of the sounds and styles of these bands.
 But for me at least, it veers too close to imitation rather than producing original music.
 It's fine to be influenced by these styles and try to recreate your own versions of these styles, as they did in their earlier works, but this just goes beyond influence to outright imitation on several of these songs.
 It's still entertaining, and there are some real gems here, but overall, doesn't quite stand up on repeated listens and I can't consider this among the best albums of the year, but it's good summer fun.
 Best Tracks: Peppermint Roses, My Golden Years, Sweet Vibration, A Dream Is All I Know.
 Rating: 3.5ó

 Mandoki Soulmates - A Memory Of Our Future